Program TypeMajor, Minor

 Careers & Outcomes

 A degree in English prepares graduates for a wide range of careers.
-All sectors of the economy — from business to government to nonprofit organizations — value employees with proven abilities of critical thinking and clear, effective written and verbal communication skills.
+All sectors of the economy — from business to government to nonprofit organizations — value employees with proven critical thinking abilities and clear, effective writing and verbal communication skills.

 I’ve always loved looking at my life as being part of a narrative.
 So studying English and literature and language really gives me the means and the vocabulary to think about my life in that way.